 Weekends: Markers will nominate their availability on either Saturdays or Sundays closer to the time of the marking operation.

-Markers are asked to commit to marking sessions of at least two hours.
+Markers are asked to commit to marking sessions of at least two-three hours daily.
 Many markers choose to mark additional hours to those they have nominated.

 Remuneration